vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 Forcing the access to be done through a Spark Connector to enforce control point also breaks the idea that the lake can be accessed by any client and isn't subjected to the tyrany of a data engine.

-Basically, for some feature, we need some common compute in front of the data.
+Basically, for some features, we need some common compute in front of the data.

 ### Concurrency